05nelsonm/kmp-tor-resource/README.md

-The compiled output from `task.sh`'s `build` tasks are "packaged" for the given platforms and moved to their designated package module's resource directories (e.g. `external/build/package/resource-shared-tor/src/jvmMain/resources`).
+The compiled output from `task.sh`'s `build` tasks are "packaged" for the given platforms and moved to their designated package module's resource directories (e.g. `external/build/package/resource-lib-tor/src/jvmMain/resources`).

-Running `./external/task.sh package` after a `build` task will do the following.
+Running `./external/task.sh package:all` after a `build` task will do the following.

 **Android/Jvm/Node.js:**
  - Android compilations are moved to the `src/androidMain/jniLibs/{ABI}` directory.